 Suppose there is no intrinsic difference in God (sans creation) between the two worlds, as Craig says.
 I don’t see how this helps, for according to Craig intrinsic or extrinsic change is enough for time to pass, and we have both intrinsic and extrinsic change in God in the actual world.
 Recall Craig’s unchanging rock with a meteor whizzing by.
 Craig thinks that this extrinsic change is enough for the rock to be in time.
 We could run a parallel thought experiment.
 Suppose in w1 a solitary unchanging rock exists, and in w2 that same unchanging rock exists but a meteor whizzes by.
 Since there is no intrinsic difference in the rock between the two worlds, should we say the rock is timeless in w2?
 No. Craig’s thought experiment says it is in time.
 So I think his rock thought experiment and his intrinsic-similarity thought experiment are in tension.

 Ultimately, I’m skeptical if Craig’s “sort of temporal index” is legitimate.
 I don’t think there is state of affairs of God existing sans creation in the actual world.
 Even if there is some possible world with the state of affairs of God existing alone sans creation, this world is not like that world.
-There never is a time or state of affairs of the universe not existing, and this is true even assuming God caused the universe, an A-theory of time, and that time had a beginning.
+There never is an obtaining state of affairs of the universe not existing, and this is true even assuming God caused the universe, an A-theory of time, and that time had a beginning.
 If you disagree, then when did the universe not exist?
 It seems to me that God’s being timeless sans the universe in the actual world is merely conceptual.
 For example, imagine an ball resting on a cushion from past infinity.
-We can conceptualize the ball sans cushion, but in reality there is no state of affairs of the ball sans cushion.
+We can conceptualize the ball sans cushion, but in reality there is no obtaining state of affairs of the ball sans cushion.
 We could similarly say that the unchanging rock is timeless sans whizzing meteor in the world where the meteor whizzes by, and this would also be merely conceptual when in reality both the rock and meteor co-exist.

 If I’m right and Craig’s hybrid view is incoherent, then the theist needs to adopt a different model of God’s relationship to time.
 (I leave Padgett and Swinburne’s view aside.
 Craig thinks that view reduces to God being past infinite.)
 On the one hand, the theist could think that God is everlasting and give up the idea that an infinite past is metaphysically impossible.
 He could still retain the Kalam, but he’d have to give up the philosophical argument against an infinite past.
 On the other hand, the theist could think that God is timeless simpliciter, like many classical theists do.
 This theist will have to face Craig’s argument that extrinsic change is enough to bring God into time.
 (There are other issues with a timeless, omniscient God ability to know tensed facts, which I’ll leave aside.)
 Lastly, and unlikely, if these two alternatives are too much to stomach, the theist could hold that God begins to exist, and question the idea that everything that begins to exist has a cause.